Peering Eyes, Ankilizato

 Days End, Diego Suarez

-I'd been perched over the edge of the stubby concrete pier, enjoying the unfolding view and decided to jump in the water to get closer to the boats and catch this moment.
-Swirls of fish, their nestled cover in the sandy floor now blown, darted for new frontiers as I waded over.
+Fishermen and sailing boats retreat for the day, watching the sun do the same.
+Ramena's a sleepy harbour village to the east of Diego Suarez, and the popular departure point to sail to la Mer d'Emeraude.
+I'd been perched on the edge of the stubby concrete pier, enjoying the unfolding view and felt compelled to jump in the water to get closer to the boats and catch this moment.
+Swirls of fish, deciding their cover in the sandy floor now blown, created a little haven from chaos for my wading legs.

 Dalkey Island